sourcegraph/handbook/content/departments/technical-success/ie/process/implementation-ta-handoff.md

 In addition, the implementation team will keep a dedicated:

 - Issues Log - active problems that need resolving
-- Risk Log - potential future problems and resposes to those problems if they come to fruition
+- Risk Log - potential future problems and responses to those problems if they come to fruition
 - Expansion Opportunities - if information is gathered on specific user or feature expansion opps, the implementation team will transition that information to the TA

 # Closing out a Deployment